google-research/swirl-jatmos/README.md

 - [RCEMIP demo](swirl_jatmos/demos/rcemip_demo.ipynb)

 ## Equations solved
+Prognostic equations are solved for the following variables:

-- Anelastic momentum equations: velocities $u$, $v$, $w$
+- Velocities $u$, $v$, $w$ (anelastic momentum equation)
-- Continuity equation: determines the pressure $p$ through a Poisson equation
-- Linearized liquid-ice potential temperature $\theta_{li}$ (energy-like variable)
+- Linearized liquid-ice potential temperature $\theta_{li}$
 - Total specific humidity $q_t$
 - Mass fractions for 2 precipitation species, rain $q_r$ and snow $q_s$

+Additionally, the continuity equation is imposed in the form of a divergence-free mass flux $\nabla \cdot (\rho \mathbf{u}) = 0$, which determines the pressure $p$ through the solution to a Poisson equation.

 ## Features of Jatmos

-- Staggered grid
+- Staggered grid in Cartesian coordinates, nonuniform grid allowed
-- Conservative formulation
+- Conservative finite-volume formulation
-- Boundary conditions: periodic boundary in the horizontal, no-slip or free-slip in the vertical
+- WENO5 (among other) methods for convection
+- RK3 timestepper
+- Adaptive timestepping based on a CFL condition
 - Equilibrium thermodynamics for water phases
 - One-moment microphysics
 - Poisson solver via a tensor-product-based decomposition
 - RRTMGP radiative transfer
-- RK3 timestepper and adaptive timestepping based on a CFL condition
+- Boundary conditions: periodic in the horizontal, no-slip or free-slip in the vertical
+- Distributed checkpointing using Orbax
 - Simulations are performed in FP32 precision
+- Can run on TPU and GPU

 ## Benchmarking
-Using Google TPUv6e (Trillium), benchmark performance results with 256^3 grid points per TPU core are as follows:
+Using Google TPUv6e (Trillium), benchmark performance results with $256^3$ grid points per TPU core are as follows:

 | # of TPU cores  | Wall time per timestep (ms) |